tyrell/api-benchmark-suite/README.md

 This project is for educational and demonstration purposes.

-## 🔗 Related Documentation

-- **Detailed Configuration**: See all available properties and usage examples
-- **OAuth Implementation**: Deep dive into OAuth 2.0 patterns and token management
-- **Performance Testing**: Best practices for enterprise load testing with Gatling

 ---

 **Remember**: This entire project uses fictional data and APIs.
 All customer information, business logic, and API endpoints are completely fabricated for testing and educational purposes only.